Jeff Fluhr

 Jeffrey Fluhr is an American business executive, currently a general partner of Craft.
-He co-founded StubHub and served as its CEO from 2000 until 2007, when it was acquired by eBay.
-He also established social video platform Spreecast in 2012, which has since ceased operations.
-As an angel investor he has invested in technology companies such as Houzz, Twilio, Warby Parker and Zocdoc.
+He co-founded StubHub and was its CEO from 2000 until 2007, when it was acquired by eBay.
+He also established the social video platform Spreecast in 2012, which has since ceased operations.
+As an angel investor, he has invested in technology companies such as Houzz, Twilio, and Warby Parker.